wbspx/congenial-barnacle/README.md

 # congenial-barnacle
 Running Windows10 with Qemu from a physical hard drive

-This is going to be short and sweet.
+This is going to be quick and dirty, more updates will come in the future.
 # Enviroment
  - /dev/sda - Base Windows 10 install
- - /dev/sdb - SuSe 12 sp3 install
+ - /dev/sdb - Linux install

-Tested with SuSe 12 sp3, kvm-host install
+Tested with SuSe 12 sp3 kvm-host install.

-Tested with Manjaro-xfce-17.0.6-stable-x86_64
+Tested with Manjaro-xfce-17.0.6-stable-x86_64.

-  - Pacakged required for Manjaro
+Pacakged required for Manjaro.

      - pacman -S qemu
      - pacman -S qemu-block-iscsi
      - pacman -S libvirt

 # Required Files
 Virtio Drivers for Windows